All Episodes

 I don't actually think it could be tolerated.

-And by that I mean that I think that society has to make it clear that that's not acceptable.
+And by that, I mean that I think that society has to make it clear that that's not acceptable.

-I think that's a reasonable place to draw the line.
+I think that's a reasonable place to draw the line because otherwise I think you spiral into total chaos.

-And I would feel the same way about you, you have advocated views that not just people on the left and not just liberals, but people in Republican circles and conservative circles have also regarded as so pernicious and so odious that they ought not to be even permitted into society.
+You have advocated views that not just people on the left and not just liberals, but people in Republican circles and conservative circles have also regarded as so pernicious and so odious that they ought not to be even permitted into society.

-And that is what has led to you being put on the no-fly list and being debanked and being uh censored and suppressed in all sorts of ways.
+And that is what has led to you being put on the no-fly list and being debanked and being censored and suppressed in all sorts of ways.

 Now, I understand the tendency to say, look, if that happened to me, now that I'm in power and I can do it to the people who did it to me, I want to do it back to them.

-Maybe this is the constitutional lawyer in me that uh is just, you know, kind of living in these abstract clouds, but I know personally I've been able to represent, you know, neo-Nazis and people on the far right in their free speech rights and win by citing the cases from the 1950s that defended the free speech rights of communists.
+But I know personally, I've been able to represent, you know, neo-Nazis and people on the far right in their free speech rights and win by citing the cases from the 1950s that defended the free speech rights of communists.

-And I've been able to do the same for the left by citing these precedents on the right in a way that holding these these principles is actually ending up in a way that benefits everybody.
+And I've been able to do the same for the left by citing these precedents on the right in a way that holding these principles is actually ending up in a way that benefits everybody.

-Um, but let me just press a little bit on this violence issue because I'll tell you the very first time that I encountered this theory that political rhetoric can generate violence in a way that ought to be held accountable was there was this spate of abortion doctors in the 1990s.
+But let me just press a little bit on this violence issue because I'll tell you the very first time that I encountered this theory that political rhetoric can generate violence in a way that ought to be held accountable was there was this spate of abortion doctors in the 1990s.

 I know we're roughly the same age.